Join Date: Oct 2000

 - Posts concerning moderator's directives or decisions, and reporting or reposting of such actions.

 - Posts containing copyrighted material without permission of the copyright holder.

 - Posting your thread or subject in more than one forum.

-- Using the private messaging system to make unsolicited commercial advances or violate the rules.
+- Using the private messaging system or email to make unsolicited commercial advances or violate the rules.

 - Posting in CAPITAL letters.